How to Apply for OCI Card in 2026

 Track status and receive OCI

+Track your application at ociservices.gov.in.
+Processing takes 7-11 weeks typically — longer during peak times.
 Once approved, you'll receive your OCI card and a sticker that goes in your foreign passport.
 You need both when traveling to India.

-Don't book travel until you have your OCI in hand.
-Processing times can vary significantly, and there's no way to expedite a pending application.
+Processing times can vary significantly, and there’s no way to expedite a pending application.

 Save on passport photos abroad

-Here's the workaround: take a photo at home with your phone (any background works), use our tool to remove the background and crop to exact specs ($1), then print the 4×6 sheet at any drugstore (~$0.35).
+Here’s the workaround: take a photo at home with your phone (any background works), use our tool to remove the background and crop to exact specs ($1), then print the 4x6 sheet at any drugstore (~$0.35).
 Total cost: $1.35 instead of $17.

-Our tool + print
+| Our tool + print | $1.35 | 6 photos |

 Who is eligible for OCI card?